 Music Award-up to $10,000 per year

-Basis: Departmental determination based upon auditions for those living within 200 miles or tapes beyond 200 miles; separate music application required.
-Call School of Music at (909) 748-8014.
+Basis: Departmental determination based upon auditions; separate music application required.
+Call Conservatory of Music at (909) 748-8014.

-For more information on applying to and auditioning for the School of Music, please see their Music Admissions page.
+For more information on applying to and auditioning for the Conservatory of Music, please see their Music Admissions page.

-Submission: Music awards are offered as a result of auditions or the evaluation of tapes.
-Although offered on a "rolling" basis, music candidates are advised to apply as soon as possible, as well as contact the School of Music for an audition or submission of tape.
-Please indicate on the application your interest in the music award.
+Submission: Music awards are offered as a result of application and audition to the Conservatory of Music.
+Although offered on a "rolling" basis, music candidates are advised to apply to the Conservatory of Music at the same time as they apply to the University, and to submit an audition.

-Renewal policy: Academic good standing with at least a 3.0 GPA with requirement of private music study and participation in major conducted ensemble; major required.
+Renewal policy: Academic good standing with at least a 3.0 GPA with requirement of private music study and participation in major conducted ensemble.

 Theatre Award-up to $3,500 per year

-Basis: Awards, determined by the Theatre department, are based upon statement of interest in the scholarship and submission of a theatre résumé.
-Optional: Students interested in performance may submit an audition DVD that illustrates performance work (maximum 3 minutes, no in-person auditions).
+Basis: Awards, determined by the Department of Theatre and Dance, are based upon statement of interest in the scholarship and submission of a theatre résumé.
+Students interested in performance may submit an audition that illustrates performance work (maximum 3 minutes, no in-person auditions).
 Students interested in design and production may submit a portfolio in the form of annotated slide samples (that indicate student's role in realizing the work).